Ada Nield Chew: Early life

+Her only sister had epilepsy, and Nield left school aged 11 to help her mother take care of the house, look after the family and to support her through her constant childbearing.
+Nield's childhood experiences shaped her views that, in order for women to lead individual lives and gain economic independence, housework and childcare should become professionalised.

+Career

-When she was in her twenties she worked as a tailor in a factory in Crewe, Cheshire, but was dismissed after writing a series of letters to the Crewe Chronicle in 1894 under the pseudonym “A Crewe Factory Girl” which criticised working conditions for women and girls in the factory.
+When she was in her 20s she worked in a shop in Nantwich then as a tailoress in the Compton Bros clothing factory in Crewe, Cheshire.
+She was dismissed from her factory job after writing a series of letters to the Crewe Chronicle in 1894 under the pseudonym "A Crewe Factory Girl" which criticised working conditions for women and girls in the factory.
 She highlighted issues such as the unfairness by which work was allocated and the practice of charging workers for their tea breaks and the materials they required to do their work.
 The factory employed 400 women and 100 men but paid the women a fraction of the men's wages for their roles in making uniforms for soldiers, police and railway workers.
-She argued for a living wage for women rather than a “lingering, dying wage”.
+She argued for a living wage for women rather than a "lingering, dying wage".

 Her letters had attracted the attention of the Independent Labour Party (ILP), who offered her employment if her identity as the Crewe Factory Girl was discovered.
 When her identity was uncovered, she became active in the ILP.
-By the end of the year she has been elected as a Nantwich Poor Law Guardian (one of the very first working-class female Guardians) and was working with the local Trades Council.
+By the end of the year she had been elected as a Nantwich Poor Law Guardian (one of the first working-class female Guardians) and was working with the local Trades Council.
 In 1896, she toured the north-east of England in the Clarion Van organised by Julia Dawson to publicise the ILP's policies.

-Shortly afterwards, in 1897 she married George Chew, another ILP organiser.
+In 1897, she married George Chew, another ILP organiser.
 Their daughter (and only child), Doris, was born in the following year.
-Chew then became an organiser for the Women's Trade Union League in 1900, working alongside Mary Macarthur.
+Chew then became an organiser for the Women's Trade Union League in 1900, working alongside Mary Macarthur, and took her daughter along with her on her campaigning work.